wdehoog/hutspot-ubports/docs/play-on-phone.md

 ### Remark
 I tried to crossbuild spotifyd with it's pulseaudio backend but it fails.
 If you know how to fix that please let me know.

+## Other players
+You could also try [Librespot](https://github.com/librespot-org/librespot) or [Raspotify](https://github.com/dtcooper/raspotify) (Librespot build for the RaspberryPI).

+I tried [Librespot-java](https://github.com/librespot-org/librespot-java) using jre/jkd from Oracle and OpenJDK but this makes the my phone reboot instantly.